 - South Indian tea is famous all over the world.
 This may sound like a great thing.
 But we are paying a huge loss for this fame and money.
 Millions of acres of hill-tops and slopes which were once covered in grasslands and shola forests are now barren tea plantations.
 They will just be green deserts in the nature conservationist’s eyes.

 Tea plantations and Shola forests beside each other! – A beautiful irony

 After all the above known and may unknown threats, there still exist patches of shola forests here and there.
 They thrive in silence in the protection of national forests and wildlife sanctuaries.

 Why are they important?

 Why am I shouting so far that they are important?
 They are important because,

 - The shola forests have high water retention capacity than any other soil.
 These forests absorb the Monsoon rains and they retain them within their soil.
 The retained water is then slowly released in the year’s course and they form small streams.
-These streams join to form larger streams which form rivers that feed the entire civilizations in the plains down.
+These streams join to form larger streams that form rivers that feed the entire civilizations in the plains down.

 - They are the reason for moderate climates for several cities along their foothills.
 Example – Coimbatore, a city that is near the Western Ghats in Western Tamil Nadu.
-The city unlike other cities in Tamilnadu enjoys a moderate climate all the year round.
+The city unlike other cities in Tamilnadu enjoys a moderate climate all year round.

 - They are home to several endemic species of plants and animals.
 Endemic means that they can exist only in that specific region and not found in any other part of the world.
 Without these forests, they lose their habitat and they will eventually go extinct.